 - 5.1 The delivery of the actions we have identified will involve a combination of officer and partner time and money.
 There are a number of potential sources of funding we have identified that could be used to bring forward these projects.
-These include: - Section 106 contributions from developments. - Strategic Community Infrastructure Levy receipts. - Neighbourhood Community Infrastructure Levy receipts. - LB Wandsworth Capital Programme - Partnership funding such as through the Wandsworth BID. - LIP funding

-5.2 The Framework will also be used as an investment plan and prospectus which can be used to inform applications for external funding from initiatives introduced at the national and mayoral level.
+These include: - Section 106 contributions from developments. - Strategic Community Infrastructure Levy receipts. - Neighbourhood Community Infrastructure Levy receipts. - LB Wandsworth Capital Programme - Partnership funding such as through the Wandsworth BID and the Wandle Valley Regional Park Trust. - LIP funding - 5.2 The Framework will also be used as an investment plan and prospectus which can be used to inform applications for external funding from initiatives introduced at the national and mayoral level.